-If your team is using Slack, the popular real-time messaging application, you may consider setting up Teamup-Slack integration, so that your team can be instantly notified of changes on your Teamup Calendar via Slack channels.
+If your team is using Slack, the popular real-time messaging application, you can set up a Teamup-Slack integration.
+With a Teamup-Slack integration, your team can be instantly notified of changes on your Teamup Calendar via Slack channels.

-It will help your team stay up to date on plans and schedules, streamline communication and reduce the number of emails that fill up your mailboxes.
+Having changes to your Teamup Calendar sent to your Slack group channel can help your team stay up-to-date on plans and schedules, streamline communication, and reduce the number of emails and messages to process.

 If you are currently using Slack but not Teamup Calendar, create a Teamup Calendar now.
 It is easy and free.

 Teamup Calendar also supports notifications by email.
 The Slack integration makes it possible for you to receive pop-up alerts on desktop or mobile devices via Slack.

 How to set up the Slack integration

 Part 1: Initiate the Slack integration within your calendar Settings

 - Go to Settings from your administrator link.

 - Click New, then from the drop-down menu, select Slack Notifications:

 Now you will be taken to a page on slack.com where you can authorize Teamup to post notifications.
 Do not click the Save button yet.